getyoti/yoti-node-sdk/README.md

 To use this functionality you must ensure:
 * Your application is assigned to your Organisation in the Yoti Dashboard - please see [here](https://www.yoti.com/developers/documentation) for further information.
-* Within your application please ensure that you have selected the 'given names' and 'family name' attributes from the data tab.
+* Within your application please ensure that you have selected the 'Given Name(s)' and 'Family Name' attributes from the Data tab.
 This is the minimum requirement for the AML check.

 The AML check uses a simplified view of the User Profile.
 You need only provide the following:
 * profile.givenNames